-Starting in fiscal year ended June 30, 2013, we adopted a cash-based long-term incentive ("Cash LTI") program for many of our employees as part of our employee compensation program.
+We have adopted a cash-based long-term incentive ("Cash LTI") program for many of our employees as part of our employee compensation program.
 Cash LTI awards issued to employees under the Cash Long-Term Incentive Plan ("Cash LTI Plan") generally vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
 In order to receive payments under the Cash LTI Plan, participants must remain employed by us as of the applicable award vesting date.

 We have agreements with financial institutions to sell certain of our trade receivables and promissory notes from customers without recourse.
-In addition, we periodically sell certain letters of credit ("LCs"), without recourse, received from customers in payment for goods.
+In addition, we periodically sell certain letters of credit ("LCs"), without recourse, received from customers in payment for goods and services.